eggheadio/egghead-instructor-center/README.md

 - `index.js` wires up the component and state trees.
 - `state/` wires up all sub-screen `reducers/` and `epics/`.
+- `utils/` contains utilities used across the entire app, including URL and hard-coded text strings.

 ### Styles